Azure/batch-shipyard/docs/14-batch-shipyard-configuration-jobs.md

 directory, you can pass the appropriate working directory parameter to the container runtime through either `additional_docker_run_options` or `additional_singularity_options`.
 A working directory option specified within that property takes precedence over this option.
-Note that this option does not work in `native` mode currently; `native` mode will always override this option to `batch`.
 * (optional) `restrict_default_bind_mounts` will restrict the mapped host directories into the container.
 If this property is set to `true`, only the `$AZ_BATCH_TASK_DIR` is mapped from the host into the container.